From No-Regret to Strategically Robust Learning in Repeated Auctions: Introduction

-In particular, MWU––the algorithm whose vulnerability to manipulation motivated the study of strategically robust no-regret learning––achieves the optimal regret and the best-known strategic robustness guarantee in our repeated auction setting, when combined with our meta-algorithm. \begin{corollary}[Informal restatement of Corollary~\ref{cor:MWU+meta}] If all bidders run Algorithm~\ref{alg:meta} instantiated with MWU, and the auction formats chosen by the auctioneer satisfy allocation monotonicity and voluntary participation, then the auctioneer’s expected cumulative revenue is at most $\Mye(\D)\cdot T + O(n\cdot\sqrt{T\log(K)})$, where $\Mye(\D)$ denotes Myerson's optimal revenue, and $K$ is the number of possible bids.
-Moreover, every bidder's regret is at most $O(\sqrt{T\log(K)})$. \end{corollary}
+\begin{corollary}[Informal statement of Corollary~\ref{cor:MWU+meta}] If all bidders run Algorithm~\ref{alg:meta} instantiated with MWU, and the auction formats chosen by the auctioneer satisfy allocation monotonicity and voluntary participation, then the auctioneer’s expected cumulative revenue is at most $\Mye(\D)\cdot T + O(n\cdot\sqrt{T\log(K)})$, where $K$ is the number of possible bids.
+Moreover, each bidder’s regret is at most $O(\sqrt{T\log(K)})$. \end{corollary}

-For comparison, the strategic robustness guarantee of the algorithm in~\citet{BMSW18} has a $T^{3/4}$ dependence, while the guarantees of the algorithms in~\citet{MMSS22,KSS24,ACMMSS25} have various $K^{\Omega(1)}$ dependencies.
-However, we emphasize that these algorithms have their own merits beyond strategic robustness in our setting, and we refer interested readers to their respective papers for further details.
+For comparison, the strategic robustness guarantee of the algorithm in~\citet{BMSW18} has a $T^{3/4}$ dependence, while the guarantees of the algorithms in~\citet{MMSS22,KSS24,ACMMSS25}, when applied to the auction setting, exhibit various $K^{\Omega(1)}$ dependencies.
+However, these algorithms address broader or stronger objectives––such as general non-manipulability in Bayesian and polytope games or incentive compatibility––beyond the revenue cap studied here.